 - Here’s one fun free tool I shared previously that makes screencasting fun.

-- You can convert your PowerPoint presentation into a video as well!.
-Here is the post that lists some tools to do that).
+- You can convert your PowerPoint presentation into a video as well!

 By creating a screencast showing what you are explaining in the post you will cater for “visual learning” part of your audience.
 Besides, you’ll be able to increase your content exposure to highly popular online video sharing websites.